As consumers, we regularly measure our experiences by the quality of a company’s products, services, and customer service.

-We’re very proud that in any given month, our customer satisfaction rating (customers who say they love their interaction with our customer service team) ranges between 96 and 98 percent.
+In any given month, we’re very proud that our customer satisfaction rating (customers who say they love their interaction with our customer service team) ranges between 96 and 98 percent.
 Anyone who’s been involved with customer service knows that’s a terrific result.

 1. Be real.

-No, really.
-I’m serious.
 We live in a world of boilerplate responses and automated phone calls.
-No matter how upset someone might be, they will always appreciate emailing, or speaking with a real person who acknowledges that they too, are real!
-Real life, human interaction goes a long way in Building great customer relationships.
-Personalize your emails, use your customer’s name, and be specific about what the situation is.
-The difference between sympathy and empathy to the customer’s problem.
+No matter how upset someone might be, they will always appreciate emailing or speaking with a real person who acknowledges that they too are real!

 2. Be flexible.